Board of Equalization

 Documentation you may consider presenting to the Board of Equalization may include: Evidence of purchase price; Appraisals; Photographs of the interior, exterior, and surrounding area; Evidence of sale Prices; Comparable property values in your area.

 The Appellant or the County Board of Tax Assessors may appeal decisions of the Board of Equalization.
 The notice of appeal shall be filed within 30 days from the date on which the BOE decision was mailed.
-The appeal to Superior Court is a jury trial and Appellant may wish to consider engaging an attorney.
-The appeal must be filed with the Board of Tax Assessors by the owner or his/her attorney.
+The appeal to the Superior Court must be filed with the Board of Tax Assessors by the owner or his/her attorney.